 The Crimson Trace Brushline 3-9x40mm scope with the BDC Rimfire reticle has been optimized for the small-game hunter.
 This scope boasts a 1" tube made of aerospace-grade aluminum, making it lightweight yet durable.

-It has passed extensive environmental testing and is nitrogen-purged, waterproof, shockproof.
+It has passed extensive environmental testing and is nitrogen-purged, waterproof, and shockproof.
 It boasts MOC-coated ELD glass, and the aggressive knurling on the magnification ring and turret ensures effortless adjustments.

 The Simmons brand is a popular consumer brand of riflescopes.
 The Simmons Rimfire scope is especially popular among hunters looking for affordability and durability in the same package.
 This scope was also designed specifically for the .22LR round, so it only makes sense to mount it to your Ruger 10/22.